Democrats see good chance Garland will sue Trump - ExBulletin

 What prosecutors typically do is they analyze all the evidence and then they file an indictment or an indictment, or they say nothing, he said.
 If they file an indictment or an indictment, they let that speak for itself and they don’t do editorials about it.

-A Democratic senator who requested anonymity to comment on what Democratic lawmakers expect of Garland said many believe Trump broke the law by trying to prevent certification of Bidens’ victory.
+A Democratic senator who requested anonymity to comment on what Democratic lawmakers expect from Garland said many Democrats believe Trump broke the law by trying to prevent certification of Bidens’ victory.

 But lawmakers warned it could be difficult to secure a conviction in court and that Trump will try to discredit any prosecution as a politically motivated witch hunt.